nasa/Transform-to-Open-Science/Module_4/Lesson_3/readme.md

 | **Bad** README example | "This code recomputes the fundamental permutation factor of the downward flow (for J < 10, obviously)." |
 | **Good** README example | "LeapKitten.
 This Python software package takes any picture of a kitten (JPEG, PNG) and uses artificial intelligence to output what it would look like leaping into the air.
 In addition, the code takes leap years into account on the timestamp on the image." |

-In addition, the following information is helpful to add to the README especially if they are not listed elsewhere:
+In addition, the following information is helpful to add to the README, especially if they are not listed elsewhere:

-- A list of any code dependencies the software has, e.g. "Numpy, kitten-rng, and human- readable must be installed to run this software."
+- A list of any code dependencies the software has, e.g. "Numpy, kitten-rng, and human-readable must be installed to run this software."
 - How to install and a brief description of how to run the software.
 - Detailed description of the software, especially if there is no external documentation.
 - Examples of how to use the software.